Peter Blanck

 Jenny Sykes

-Jenny received her undergraduate degree in Human Services from the University of Massachusetts and her Master of Science in Counseling from California State University.
-Jenny is certified as an ADA Coordinator by the University of Missouri-College of Human and Environmental Science, School of Architectural Studies.
+Jenny received a bachelor’s degree in Human Services from the University of Massachusetts and a Master of Science in Counseling from California State University.

 Episode 119: Celebrate the ADA!
 Learn about ADA National Network and NIDILRR